 Seasonal activities in North Sterling State Park

 North Sterling State Park is a great place to bring your boat and head down to the reservoir.
 North Sterling Reservoir is a boater’s paradise with 2,880 acres of pristine water for you to explore.
 There are two boat ramps for you to launch the fun.
-They are open to motor boats, jet skis, exciting water skiing, and sailboarding.
-Pontoon rental charters are available through North Sterling Boat Charter and Rental by calling the park office.
+These ramps are open to motorboats, jet skis, and help to launch activities like water skiing, paddleboarding, and sailboarding.
+Pontoon and other rentals are available by calling the park office.
 You are advised to ensure that your vessel has the required safety items on board.
-Visit the visitor center for a boat inspection.
+Before entering the water, stop by the Visitor Center for a boat inspection.
 Boating is closed in the winter season and resumes in early April.

 North Sterling State Park has about seven miles worth of non-motorized hiking trails for you to enjoy peace, quiet, and wildlife.
-The trails are well elevated to ensure that you have better views of the park`s features.
+The trails are well elevated to ensure that you have better views of the park’s features.
 The trails allow you access to hunting and fishing spots.
-Horse riding and biking is allowed on the trails.
+Horse riding and biking are permitted on the trails.
 The Overlook Loop Trail is about two miles long and will give you a scenic view of the reservoir and the sunset.
-It is good for children.
-Swim Beach Trail provides shoreline fishing access.
+It is excellent for families with children.
+The Swim Beach Trail provides shoreline fishing access.

-North Sterling State Park is open to hunting for small game, archery deer, and waterfowl using archery methods in designated areas.
-Hunting is only permitted in during established seasons on hunting areas open along the shoreline.
-You can pick a map at the park office or the south entrance showing the designated hunting areas.
-Method of hunting is restricted to bows and arrows, so don’t bother bringing your rifle.
+North Sterling State Park offers hunting for white-tailed deer, small game, and waterfowl in designated areas.
+Hunting is only permitted in established seasons on hunting areas open along the shoreline.
+In the fall and early wintertime, you can test your hunting skills here at the park.
+When hunting for deer, only bow and arrows are allowed, but you may use shotguns with birdshot for waterfowl, birds, and small game.
+You can pick up a map at the park office or the south entrance showing the designated hunting areas.